archennz/secret-santa/README.md

 ### Store your token in AWS secrets manager

 The cdk stack expects the token to be stored as a secret in AWS secret manager.
-Store the OAuth token with the key as 'token'.
-Then make sure you put the name and region of your secret in our stack config.
+Store the OAuth token with the key `'token'`.

 ### Configure the bot

 You need to set:

-* botTokenName: name of the AWS secrets for bot token
+* `botTokenName`: name of the AWS secrets for bot token
-* secretRegion: region of the bot secret
+* `secretRegion`: region of the bot secret
-* channelID: the slack channel you wish the bot to post in
+* `channelID`: the slack channel you wish the bot to post in

 Optional:
-waitTime: time waiting for users to opt in to secret santa
+* `waitTime`: time waiting for users to opt in to secret santa

 ### Deploy the bot on AWS

-The stack is deployed using the aws cdk, so you need to have `nodejs` and `npm` installed, then to install of required packages run
+The stack is deployed using the aws cdk, so you need to have `nodejs` and `npm` installed, to install of required packages run

 ```
 npm install .
 ```

 To deploy the stack, run

 ```
 cdk deploy
 ```